 This is a community-led initiative.
 Together, we have organized conferences, courses and projects and engage in really interesting conversations.
 All of these efforts strive to gather voices often distant and at odds with each other.
 Like: Respecting the Land: Living in the Gifts and Limits of Nature held in November 2013 in Alberta, or the Caring for All Creation Series and Making Peace with the Land held in British Columbia, or the ongoing Alberta Voices project.

-This November 13-15, 2015, join us at our fourth annual conference, Making Peace with the Land, that will further explore the intersection between economy, ecology, spirit and community.
+This November 4-6, 2016, join us at our fifth annual conference, Reconciling Land, Life and Livelihood, that will further explore the intersection between economy, ecology, spirit and community.

 We are from diverse places – mainly across Treaty 6, 8, 11 and Unceded Coast Salish Territories – yet, just as we do through this website and Blog, we share this work together.